martinkearn/Content/Demos/API/File New API 4.5.md

 Run the application again

-Search for people whos name starts is Martin:
+Search for people whose name starts is Martin:
 `?$filter=Name eq 'Martin'`

 Search for people who are less than 16 years old: